awsdocs/aws-cdk-guide/v2/use_cfn_template.md

 ------

 By default, importing a resource preserves the resource's original logical ID from the template\.
-This behavior is suitable for migrating an AWS CloudFormation template to the AWS CDK, where the logical IDs must be retained for AWS CloudFormation to recognize these as the same resources from the AWS CloudFormation template\.
+This behavior is suitable for migrating an AWS CloudFormation template to the AWS CDK, where the logical IDs must be retained\.
+AWS CloudFormation needs this to recognize these as the same resources from the AWS CloudFormation template\.

-If you are instead developing an AWS CDK construct wrapper for the template so it can be used by AWS CDK developers \("vending"\), have the AWS CDK generate new resource IDs instead, so the construct can be used multiple times in a stack without name conflicts\.
-To do this, set the `preserveLogicalIds` property to false when importing the template\.
+You might instead be developing an AWS CDK construct wrapper for the template so it can be used by AWS CDK developers \("vending"\)\.
+If you're doing this, have the AWS CDK generate new resource IDs instead\.
+That way, the construct can be used multiple times in a stack without name conflicts\.
+To do this, set the `preserveLogicalIds` property to `false` when importing the template\.

 ------
 #### [ TypeScript ]